arjenmeek/queryduck-server/README.md

-# CrunchyVicar PoC1 server application
+# QueryDuck server application

+WARNING: This document is outdated.

 # Design and background